aarshi/CodingChallenges/README.md

 **Challenge 16**: Write a password generator in Swift.
 Be creative with how you generate passwords - strong passwords have a mix of lowercase letters, uppercase letters, numbers, and symbols.
 The passwords should be random, generating a new password every time the user asks for a new password

+**Challenge 17**: Write a function that takes an ordered list of numbers (a list where the elements are in order from smallest to largest) and another number.
+The function decides whether or not the given number is inside the list and returns (then prints) an appropriate boolean.
+Use Binary search: google it and then redo in Swift

+**Challenge 18**: Implement a function that takes as input three variables, and returns the largest of the three

+**Challenge 19**: Create a dictionary (in your file) of names and birthdays.
+When you run your program it should ask the user to enter a name, and return the birthday of that person back to them.
+The interaction should look something like this:

+>>> Welcome to the birthday dictionary.
+We know the birthdays of:
+Albert Einstein
+Benjamin Franklin
+Ada Lovelace
+>>> Who's birthday do you want to look up?
+Benjamin Franklin
+>>> Benjamin Franklin's birthday is 01/17/1706

+**Challenge 20**: